portworx/lcfs/lcfs/README.md

 # sudo yum install gperftools
 ```

-Now build and install fuse using following commands:
+Now build and install fuse using the following commands:

 ```
 # ./configure